dominickwok/pm-criteria/README.md

 ### Team Player (15%)
 * Leader
     - Leads by earned influence and credibility, not by authority
-    - Maintains a positive, energetic, and professional attitude towards all team members at all times; in particular one is not expected to be friends with every team member outside of work, but is expected to work efficiently with all team members regardless of personal differences
+    - Maintains a positive, energetic, and professional attitude towards all team members at all times; in particular, one is not expected to be friends with every team member outside of work, but is expected to work efficiently with all team members regardless of personal differences
     - Provides ample work opportunity for autonomy, mastery, and purpose to team members
     - Recruits new team members with active participation in candidate reachouts, resume reviews, interviews, and other activities
     - Celebrates individual and team successes, particularly when KPIs have been positively impacted